Lax Kwʼalaams: History

-Lax-Kwʼalaams derives from Laxłguʼalaams, also formerly spelled Lach Goo Alams, which means "place of the wild roses," It is an ancient camping spot of the Gispaxloʼots tribe.
+Lax-Kwʼalaams derives from Laxłguʼalaams, also formerly spelled Lach Goo Alams, which means "place of the wild roses".
+It was an active camping spot of the Gispaxloʼots tribe.
 In 1834 the Hudson's Bay Company (HBC) set up a trading post there called Fort Simpson, then Port Simpson.
-The facility was named after Capt.
+The Gispaxlo'ots Tribe enticed the HBC to set up on their camping site and invited all members of the nine Allied Ts'msyen [Tsimshian] Tribes to live there and build their homes.
+The fort facility was named after Capt.
 Aemilius Simpson, superintendent of the HBC's Marine Department, who in 1830 had established the first, short-lived, Fort Simpson, on the nearby Nass River with Peter Skene Ogden.
 The HBC set up Fort Simpson in order to undermine American dominance of the Maritime Fur Trade along the Pacific Coast.
 The first HBC factor at the new Fort Simpson was Dr. John Frederick Kennedy.
 He married the daughter of chief Ligeex of the Gispaxloʼots, as part of the diplomacy which established the fort on Gispaxloʼots territory.
 Kennedy served at Fort Simpson until 1856.

 In 1857 an Anglican lay missionary named William Duncan brought Christianity to Lax Kwʼalaams.
 But, feeling that the dissipated fort atmosphere was bad for the souls of his Tsimshian followers, he relocated with more than 800 of his flock to Metlakatla, at Metlakatla Pass just to the south.
 They later moved to Annette Island, Alaska, where he gained authority from the US Congress for an Indian reservation.

 Lax Kwʼalaams was without missionaries until 1874, when Rev. Thomas Crosby of the Methodist church arrived.
 The community is still predominantly Methodist (i.e. United Church of Canada).
 Crosby's wife, Emma Crosby, founded the Methodist-affiliated Crosby Girls' Home in the community in the 1880s.
 It became part of B.C.'s Indian residential school system in 1893 and operated until 1948.